How do you search for something in your source? Do you use Windows Find or TopToy? Then you are wasting time.

 Last 100 complete search specs saved for review and reuse

-Specific support for Clarion Source (DOS and Windows), TXA, template and Wizatron style files
+Specific support for Clarion Source (DOS and Windows), TXA, template and Wizatron style

 Searching ABC library code helps with learning and using ABC